Information About CHI

 Are you (or someone you know) looking for a volunteer opportunity where you will feel needed?
 CHI is seeking one or more volunteers who can commit to assist with filing on a regular basis.
 The person(s) must be able to alphabetize materials, move five-inch-wide file boxes from shelves that may be overhead or near floor level, and interfile as needed.
 Appropriate training in CHI filing procedures will be provided.
 Benefits include working with dedicated CHI staff members, a flexible schedule to fit your needs, an invitation to our annual volunteer luncheon, occasionally coming across items from people or places you know and the satisfaction of filling a real need.
-Please contact Bonnie Schmidt, 314-505-7925 on Monday, Tuesday or Thursday, or at email@example.com for further information.
+Please contact us at 314-505-7900 or at firstname.lastname@example.org for further information.

 The Institute staff has also prepared a PowerPoint presentation using much of the material from the exhibit for personal and educational use in congregations and schools.
 The special DVD includes manual and automatic versions of the presentation and may be ordered from the Institute for $20.00 plus $2.50 for shipping and handling.

 Visit the CHI Museum at the LCMS International Center